We may earn money or products from the companies mentioned in this post.

 How does an Epidural Work?

-Once injected, an epidural works to numb the spinal nerves and prevents pains signals from traveling to your brain.
+Once injected, an epidural works to numb the spinal nerves and prevents pain signals from traveling to your brain.
 It works pretty quickly once injected and laboring moms can expect to feel relief in about 20 minutes or less.

 However, an epidural doesn’t take away the feeling of pressure and touch.
 You’re still able to notice those senses, which is necessary for when it is time to push.